 - Home /

 You have a teenager?
-Let’s face it teenagers naturally want to experiment, particularly when it comes to drugs and alcohol, this isn’t new news and we were all teenagers once ourselves – but in world of social media and online pressures, parents need to be on high alert to keep ahead of their kids.
-And just as you feel like you’ve informed yourself on the things you want to educate their children on something new comes along and you’re left scratching your head.
+Let’s face it teenagers naturally want to experiment, particularly when it comes to drugs and alcohol, this isn’t new news and we were all teenagers once ourselves – but in the world of social media and online pressures, parents need to be on high alert to keep ahead of their kids.
+And just as you feel like you’ve informed yourself on the things you want to educate your children on, something new comes along and you’re left scratching your head.